 I recommend a pre-planning and some research before you go to a new destination.
 This will make your trip more successful, and also help you to understand things to do and explore in a destination.
 If you like my itinerary, check my additional information to help you to plan your own trip.

-An excellent guide book that I read and used during my 2-week in Vietnam is Lonely Planet Guidebook, as it has tons of great information on main attraction, places to stay and other information to make your trip planning easier.
+An excellent guide book that I read and used during my 2-week in Vietnam is Lonely Planet Guidebook, as it has tons of great information on the main attraction, places to stay, and other information to make your trip planning easier.

 ARRIVAL TO HO CHI MINH CITY